mturk/svcbatch/README.md

   When this parameter is defined log rotation will not use the logic defined in [Log Rotation](#log-rotation) section.

-  Intead rotating Svcbatch.log from `1...9` it will rename exiting `SvcBatch.log` to `SvcBatch.log.YYYYMMDDhhmmss`.
+  Instead rotating Svcbatch.log from `1...9` it will rename existing `SvcBatch.log` to `SvcBatch.log.YYYYMMDDhhmmss`.
-  The `YYYYMMDDhhmmss` is the currrent local or system time.
+  The `YYYYMMDDhhmmss` is the current local or system time.

 * **-m [number]**